decchu14/Python-Email/README.md

-# Python-Email-Script
+# Python-Email

+There are 2 projects
-The script to send email
+->script to send email
+->script to delete emails from a given sender name